godaddy/gasket/packages/gasket-cli/README.md

 Use to create a new Gasket app.

 ```
-USAGE
-  $ gasket create APPNAME
+Usage: gasket create [options] <appname>

-ARGUMENTS
+Create a new Gasket application

+Arguments:
-  APPNAME  Name of the gasket application to create
+  appname                              Name of the Gasket application to create

-OPTIONS
+Options:
-  -p, --presets=presets              Initial gasket preset(s) to use.
+  -p, --presets [presets]              Initial Gasket preset(s) to use.
         Can be set as short name with version (e.g. --presets nextjs@^1.0.0)
-                                     Or other (multiple) custom presets (e.g. --presets
+        Or other (multiple) custom presets (e.g. --presets my-gasket-preset@1.0.0.beta-1,nextjs@^1.0.0)
-                                     my-gasket-preset@1.0.0.beta-1,nextjs@^1.0.0)
+  --plugins [plugins]                  Additional plugin(s) to install.
+Can be set as
+        multiple flags (e.g. --plugins jest --plugins zkconfig@^1.0.0)
+        comma-separated values: --plugins=jest,zkconfig^1.0.0

-  --package-manager=package-manager  Selects which package manager you would like to use during
+  --package-manager [package-manager]  Selects which package manager you would like to use during
         installation. (e.g. --package-manager yarn)

-  --plugins=plugins                  Additional plugin(s) to install.
-Can be set as
-                                     multiple flags (e.g. --plugins @gasket/jest --plugins example@^1.0.0)
-                                     comma-separated values: --plugins=@gasket/jest,example^1.0.0
+  -r, --require [require]              Require module(s) before Gasket is initialized

-  --config={}                        JSON object that provides the values for any interactive prompts
+  --config [config]                    JSON object that provides the values for any interactive prompts

-  --config-file                      path to a JSON file that provides the values for interactive prompts
+  --config-file [config-file]          Path to a JSON file that provides the values for any interactive prompts
+  -h, --help                           display help for command
 ```

 #### Package Managers